EsraaMadi/similarity-search-weaviate/README.md

   ``` console
   make download
   ```
-  this command will download around 62k images (~10 GB) as zip file, unzip the downloaded file and paste images as we did in step 3 & 4
+  This command will download around 62k images (~10 GB) as zip file, unzip the downloaded file and paste images as we did in **step 3 & 4**

   <br/>
   <br/>